Waimea-RDNicholls/300DTD-coding-project/README.md

 The project involves the programming of a game.

-In this game, you must navigate the map in order to escape without running out of energy.
+In this game, you must navigate the mapm finding useful items that will allow you to unlock different locations.
 You need to find the elevator to the next layer of the massive city you find yourself in.
 But it seems you'll need to find a few tools in order to make your way there alive...